Crakey/Udemy-Vue-firebox/Vuejs-module-3/To-Do.md

     - Use ES6 features that are not already supported
     - compile and minify code into 1 file
     - use single-file Vue templates
-    - use a live reload devvelopment server
+    - use a live reload development server

 ### Module 3 - Chapter 16